 Arranging windows in the NyquistIDE can be time-consuming, and depending on the operating system, it is possible for a window to get into a position where you cannot drag it to a new position.
 The Window:Tile menu command can be used to automatically lay out windows in a rational way.
 There is a preference setting to determine the height of the completion list relative to the height of the output window.

 Many of the key commands for editing files are standard and built into Java.
-In particular, Control-Z is the "undo" command, even on OS X where you would expect to use Command-Z. A special command, "Copy to Lisp," or Control-U (Command-U on OS x)copies the selection and enters it into the input window as if it had been typed there.
+A special command, “Copy to Lisp,” or Control-U (Command-U on macOS) copies the selection and enters it into the input window as if it had been typed there.

 There are a number of buttons with frequently-used operations.
 These are: